-This month we are doing sharing something a little different with you.
+This month we are sharing something a little different with you.
 One of our Jacqueline Fairbrass School of Complementary Therapies’ students has given permission to share her book report.

 ‘In her book Ms. Hay focuses on changing thought patterns to improve your health and life over all.
 She teaches manifestation through positive thought.